bsu-cs222s3-fall25-smalviya/Project1_G3_Ananya_Matteo/README.md

 # Project1_G3

-This project is a simple command-line Java application that connects to the Wikipedia API and retrieves the most recent revisions for a given article.
+This project allows the user to input a Wikipedia article name, and retrieves the 15 most recent edits on the Wikipedia page.
 It demonstrates how to:
 - Connect to an external web API
 - Parse JSON data into Java objects